mrkahfi/mobile_starter/doc/tech_specs.md

 This app incorporates Firebase under the hood to handle some key functionalities such as authentication, push notifications, crash reporting, and analytics.

 Since it separates its environment, the Firebase projects configured for it are separated as well.
 This is a general best practice to avoid mixing resources between environment that leads to confuses in addressing issues.
-The following diagram shows how Kahfi Starter's development environments related with the Firebase projects.
+The following diagram shows how ZOT Mobile Starter's development environments related with the Firebase projects.

 ![](https://i.ibb.co/72SNsSR/Screen-Shot-2022-11-25-at-12-26-37.png)